 If you feel the ground shake, evacuate inland or to high ground immediately!
-A wave as high as 9 feet could reach Lummi Island within 21⁄4 hours of the quake.
+A wave as high as 9 feet could reach the area in under a half hour to an hour, depending on where you are on the peninsula.
 The first wave is often not the largest; successive waves may be spaced many minutes apart and continue to arrive for several hours.
 Return only after emergency officials say it is safe.